petuum-inc/poseidon-release/docs/source/install.rst

 Pre-Install steps
 -----------------

-Poseidon currently only runs on GPU clusters.
-CUDA and cuDNN packages are required before installation.
+Poseidon runs on GPU clusters.
+The following steps outline the installation of GPU libraries CUDA and cuDNN:

 .. toctree::
    :maxdepth: 2